-With the Falcons and Buzzard’s that are brought into us because of Persecution from Humans or poor condition due to the weather and or lack of food, unfortunately lack of food plays a major part in the birds that are handed into us.
+Falcons and Buzzard’s are generally brought to us because of Persecution from Humans or poor condition due to the weather and or lack of food.
+Unfortunately lack of food plays a major part in the birds that are handed into us.

-The Raptor Conservancy also takes in a number of other animals for reintroduction back into the wild.
+The Raptor Conservancy also takes in a number of other animals for rehabilitation back into the wild.
 Any wildlife is welcome at Raptor Conservancy.

 The Objectives of the Raptor Conservancy are:

 - Welfare of injured Birds of Prey and the rehabilitation back into the wild.

 The Raptor Conservancy also offers assistance and advice on aspects of breeding projects, Provide Owl boxes and installation of these boxes in areas to help establish species, and the money raised from this is injected back into the charitable side for the future projects and the cost incurred in the treatment, housing and feeding of the birds in our care whether it be short or long term.

 If you would like to help us with the work we do rehabilitating Wildlife, you can either donate old towels and blankets, newspapers or by clicking the donate button below.
 Every little bit helps.